nCoda/julius/README.rst

     ... or...
     $ npm start

-Then check out http://localhost:8000 in your browser!
+Then visit http://localhost:8000 in your browser!
 It will take noticeable time to load nCoda.

 Run the Test Suites
 -------------------

-TODO: write this section
+Run the *Julius* test suite with the ``npm test`` command.
+Run the *Lychee* and *Fujian* test suites with the ``py.test`` command.
+All test commands must be issued from the project's respective directory.

 Troubleshooting Problems
 ------------------------